 The three important sub-fields of the accounting are:

 It is commonly known as Accounting.
 The American Institute of Certified Public Accountants defines accounting as

 “an art of recording, classifying and summarizing in a significant manner and in terms of money, transactions and events which are in part at least of a financial character, and interpreting the results thereof.”

-Under financial accounting, two basic statements are prepared at the end of the accounting period.
+Under financial accounting, three basic financial statements are prepared at the end of the accounting period.